troykinsella/concourse-docker-compose-resource/README.md

   The domain should match the first component of repository, including the port.

-* `host`: Required.
+* `host`: Optional.
 The hostname of the Docker host to connect to.
+          Note: A host must be supplied either here or via `params.host` or `params.host_file`.
 * `port`: Optional.
 Default: 2376.
 The port on the Docker host to connect to.
 * `registries`: Optional.
 A list of objects having the following keys.
   Performs a `docker login` to the listed registries in order to pull images from